CachyOS/website/src/content/post/2024-christmas-new-year.md

 - Added several new mirrors around the world
 - Added CDN's and World Wide Cache CDN's for the CachyOS Repository
 - Added an unstripped vmlinux of kernels into the repository
-- More Profile guided pptimization to more packages
+- More profile-guided optimizations for more packages
 - Kernels are now as default optimized with AutoFDO

 ### Installer